 Looking forward to 2021, the state of the workplace is in flux.
 With employee experience subject to the influence of several highly unpredictable circumstances, how do you balance employee needs in real time with the strategic approach you need to create a strong future?

-Here’s how a workplace app supports the new employee experience — without taking away their peace of mind.
+Here’s how an employee experience app supports the new employee experience — without taking away their peace of mind.

 The coronavirus pandemic has had major ramifications for how employees expect to collaborate and engage when they come back to the workplace.

-And at the same time, the workplace and workplace software should bring a sense of coherence.
+And at the same time, the workplace and workplace software should bring a sense of coherence to the employee experience.
 Employees want structure and normalcy — in fact, that's one of the biggest reasons for wanting to return to the office according to Digital.com’s recent poll results.

 They want a more dynamic workplace without giving up the benefits they’ve grown accustomed to at home.
 Here's how their behavior and preferences have evolved.